-Parent refers to birth parents and other adults in a parenting role for example adoptive parents, step-parents, guardians and foster carers.
+Parent refers to birth parents and other adults in a parenting role for example adoptive parents, stepparents, guardians and foster carers.

-Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
+Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these, as well as children witnessing domestic abuse.
 Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
 Explanations of these are given within the procedure document.